-It furloughed 70 support staff and took advantage of the job retention scheme and it will apply for funding available via the job retention scheme bonus early in in 2021.
 The College has been practical and prudent in making adaptations to the way it operates and carefully monitored income and expenditure.
 For these, reasons, the College's cash flow remains, and is projected to remain, good.
-The growth in student numbers will also bring in lagged funding in 2021/22 though the lag, along with additional Covid-19 expenditure does impact on the forecast outturn for 2020/21.
+The growth in student numbers will also bring in lagged funding in 2021/22 though the lag.
 The College has demonstrated that it monitors finances closely and adapts when and where necessary and considers it can and will continue to operate successfully.

-Approved by order of the members of the Corporation on 9 December 2020 and signed on its behalf by:
+Approved by order of the members of the Corporation on 15 December 2021 and signed on its behalf by:

-K Nash
+J Thedham K Nash

-Accounting Officer
+Chair Accounting Officer